Static Site Generators

 Vuepress - uses markdown and Vue components to build docs, blogs and more

 Saber - uses markdown, Vue components and JS files.
 Options for view layer.

 Nuxt - statically pre-render any SSR compliant SPA, very flexible

 Gridsome - static websites with flexible GraphQL data layer for any backend

-Prerender SPA Plugin - low lever prerendering plugin
+Prerender SPA Plugin - low level prerendering plugin

 Poi + vue-static - leverage pre-rendering for each route at build time